-For your mileage, make sure you keep track of the day, purpose, and total miles because you will need to enter that information for this deduction.
-It can be something as simple as:
+When tracking your mileage make sure you keep track of the day, purpose, and total miles because you will need to enter that information for this deduction.
+If you use a driving app for work, you can likely pull a report of your trips with mileage.
+However, your log can be something as simple as: